Summer Writing Institute

 The Summer Writing Institute at Rhodes College takes place annually for two weeks during June and is an intensive residential academic program committed to developing the critical thinking and writing skills of ambitious high school students.
 Within the college′s liberal arts environment, students sharpen their reading and analytical skills and learn strategies for writing creatively and critically through coursework in the humanities and social sciences.
 At the end of the session, students receive a grade for their work and class participation, earn two college credits, transferable to any college or university, and will have completed a portfolio of college-level writing.

 The goal of the Institute is to offer a structured, diverse, and inspiring writing community where students share their strengths, explore their potential, and develop their work.
-Sponsored by the Rhodes English department, the Institute emphasizes writing but also engages faculty from many college disciplines to expose students to a variety of subjects.
-Students choose traditional coursework in either creative or expository writing, and faculty teaching both types of courses emphasize the entire writing process from the seed of an idea to the completion of a story, poem, or essay.
+Sponsored by the Rhodes English Department and First Year Writing Program, the Institute emphasizes writing but also engages faculty from many college disciplines to expose students to a variety of subjects.
+Students choose between the College Writing Seminar, modeled after Rhodes’ First Year Seminar, and the Creative Writing Workshop.
+Faculty teaching both types of courses emphasize the entire writing process from the seed of an idea to the completion of a story, poem, or argumentative essay.
 Through class discussions and peer workshops, each professor guides students in understanding others′ writing and in creating their own writing-expressing ideas, finding a voice, discovering a style, building a structure, and developing a theme or position.

 Each weekday of the Institute, students attend a two-hour morning and two-hour afternoon class with the same professor and same small group (12-15 students).
 The long lunch break provides ample time for resting, completing assignments, and socializing.
 Students may request coursework in one of two categories: